maizzle/maizzle.com/content/docs/introduction.md

 Maizzle is a framework for HTML email development.

-It's powered by [Tailwind CSS](https://tailwindcss.com/) and a build system that includes features like templating, components, and various transformations necessary for HTML emails.
+It's powered by [Tailwind CSS](https://tailwindcss.com/) and comes with features such as templating, components, and various transformations that are necessary for HTML emails.

-Unlike other email frameworks, Maizzle doesn't use any custom tags that expand into predefined table-based HTML markup.
+Maizzle doesn't rely on custom tags that expand into predefined, `<table>`-based HTML markup.
-Instead, you write your own HTML that you style with Tailwind's utility classes.
+Instead, you write your own HTML that you style with Tailwind CSS.

-If you're looking for a framework that offers abstractions like `<row>` and `<column>`, then Maizzle might not be the right choice for you.

-But if you need full control over your markup, you might want to [give it a try](/docs/installation) 😉

----
+This means that you're in complete control over your email code: no need to worry about things like component markup being locked into the framework core or not having full control over styling or accessibility.

 ## Tailwind CSS

-Maizzle uses the Tailwind CSS framework, enabling you to quickly style HTML email templates.
-There's never been a faster way to style your emails.
+Maizzle uses the Tailwind CSS framework, enabling you to quickly style HTML emails.

-For most of the time, you won't need to write CSS anymore: just add classes to your markup.
-When you build the production-ready emails, Maizzle automatically takes care of CSS inlining, as well as many other optimizations.
+Using utility classes to style your emails makes you faster and more productive by eliminating the constant context switching present in a traditional approach where you write CSS separately from your HTML markup.

 An email-tailored `tailwind.config.js` is provided in the [official Starter](https://github.com/maizzle/maizzle) - this configures Tailwind CSS for optimal email client support.

+When you build the production-ready emails, Maizzle can automatically take care of CSS inlining, as well as many other optimizations.

 ## Build System